-- · Never use a blunt chain.
+- Never use a blunt chain.
 When the chain is blunt you have to exert more pressure to force the bar through the wood and the cuttings will be very small.
-If the chain is very blunt it will not produce any cuttings at all, just wood powder. - · A sharp chain eats its way through the wood and produces long, thick cuttings. - · The cutting part of the chain is called the CUTTING LINK and this consists of a CUTTING TOOTH (A) and the RAKER LIP (B).
+If the chain is very blunt it will not produce any cuttings at all, just wood powder. - · A sharp chain eats its way through the wood and produces long, thick cuttings.

+and this consists of a CUTTING TOOTH (A) and the RAKER LIP (B).
 The cutting depth is determined by the difference in height between the two.

-When you sharpen a cutting tooth there are five important factors to remember.
+· When you sharpen a cutting tooth there are five important factors to remember.